lavague-ai/LaVague/docs/docs/integrations/anthropic.md

 context = AnthropicContext(llm="claude-3-opus-20240229", mm_llm="claude-3-sonnet-20240229")
 ```

 > You can also change the embedding model used by passing the name of the model as the `embedding` argument.
-However, this will need to be a `OpenAI` emebdding model.
+However, this will need to be a `OpenAI` embedding model.